-The below-given table will give you an idea of how stamp duty rate changes.
+The below-given table will give you an idea of how the stamp duty rate changes.

 |Type of Deed||Rural Area||Urban Area|